US VP Pence Visits Overcrowded Migrant Camp, Deplores crisis - UrduPoint

 US VP Pence Visits Overcrowded Migrant Camp, Deplores 'crisis'

-The stench was horrendous, according to reporters traveling with Pence who were allowed into the area for 90 seconds.
+The stench was horrendous, according to media reports from journalists traveling with Pence who were allowed into the area for 90 seconds.

 The men, who allegedly crossed the border illegally, were crammed into a space where there was not enough room for all of them to lie down on the concrete floor.